patbl/clipboard-markdown/README.md

 echo "<h1>Title</h1>" | html-clipboard set           # Put HTML on clipboard
 ```

-## Platypus App Bundle

-This project is designed to be packaged with [Platypus](https://sveinbjorn.org/platypus)
-as a Mac application.
-When bundled, the scripts will automatically use resources
-from `$resourcePath` if available, allowing you to bundle `pandoc` and other
-dependencies with the app.

 ## Adding to PATH

 To run these scripts from anywhere, add the bin directory to your PATH.
 For